8 effective strategies for supporting employees after a disaster

 Disasters can leave employees anxious, displaced and unable to work.
 Compassion and clear communication help restore productivity and a sense of normalcy.

-Joanne started her career with Insperity in February of 2001.
-She has more than 20 years of business experience, including organizational development, human resources and payroll operations.
-Currently, she oversees the operations of the contact center and records administration department at Insperity.
-Her work involves helping clients achieve efficient, successful business practices while maintaining compliance with complex regulations.
-Joanne is also passionate about the human side of work, coaching leaders on how to be emotionally intelligent as they lead in the workplace.
-Joanne graduated from the University of Texas at Austin with a master’s degree in human resource development leadership.
+Joanne Crossland started her career with Insperity in 2003, and she has more than 20 years of business experience, including organizational development, human resources and payroll operations.
+As Vice President of Service Operations, she oversees the contact center, records administration and analytics functions, as well as a number of Centers of Excellence at Insperity, working on processes and products to meet the vast needs of Insperity's client base.
+Her work involves helping clients implement efficient, successful business practices while maintaining compliance with complex HR-related regulations.
+Crossland is also passionate about the human side of work, coaching leaders on how to be emotionally intelligent as they lead in the workplace.
+Crossland graduated from the University of Texas at Austin with a master's degree in human resource development leadership.

 Disasters can leave employees anxious, displaced and unable to work.
 Compassion and clear communication help restore productivity and a sense of normalcy.